francis-clairicia/EasyNetwork/README.md

 from collections.abc import AsyncGenerator from typing import Any, TypeAlias

-from easynetwork.api_async.server import AsyncBaseRequestHandler, AsyncClientInterface, StandaloneTCPNetworkServer from easynetwork.exceptions import BaseProtocolParseError from easynetwork.protocol import StreamProtocol from easynetwork.serializers import JSONSerializer
+from easynetwork.api_async.server import AsyncBaseRequestHandler, AsyncClientInterface from easynetwork.api_sync.server import StandaloneTCPNetworkServer from easynetwork.exceptions import BaseProtocolParseError from easynetwork.protocol import StreamProtocol from easynetwork.serializers import JSONSerializer